 The project started as a TV documentary series about Slovak architects.
-Each of the twelve 26-minutes-long episodes regards one architect or a duo.
+Each of the twelve episodes regards one architect or a duo.
 Every episode is created by different cinematographers resulting in a diverse experience.

 We reflected the ideas from “Shades of Grey” — the opening chapter — in the design by assigning different grey backgrounds for each chapter.
-For the complementary colours, we used the favourite modernist triad — red, blue, yellow — and extended the pallet by orange and purple.
+For the complementary colours, we used the favourite modernist triad — red, blue, and yellow — and extended the pallet by orange and purple.

 The content scrolls horizontally, deviating from the beaten web-design path (in a way reflecting the protagonists' work) and resulting in a fascinating panorama of the story.